 C. difficile is a gram-positive drumstick-shaped bacillus and a spore-forming obligate anaerobe that produces toxins.
 The organism is commonly found in water, air, human and animal feces, hospital surfaces, and soil.
-The optimum temperature for organism growth is about 37-degree Celsius.
+The optimum temperature for organism growth is about the 37-degree Celsius.
 The primary mode of the disease transmission is the fecal-oral route.
 The organism produces two types of toxins which are major virulent factors: toxin A and toxin B. While a majority of pathogenic strains associated with C. difficile infection produce both toxin A and toxin B, strains that produce only toxin B have been reported globally.

 As per the recent estimates by the Center for Disease Control (CDC), C. difficile infects approximately half a million Americans each year.
 Among those infected with C. difficile, about 29,000 patients had fatal outcomes within a month of the initial diagnosis, and 15,000 of these deaths could be directly attributed to the C. difficile infection.
 Contrary to the popular belief that C. difficile is typically a hospital-acquired infection, recent studies have revealed that approximately 41% of the infections caused by C. difficile are community acquired.
-Furthermore, studies have demonstrated a shifting trend in the most commonly affected patient populations with increasing incidence of C. difficile infection among younger patients and patients without prior exposure to antibiotics.
+Studies have showed a shifting trend in the most commonly affected patient populations with an increasing incidence of C. difficile infection among younger patients and patients without prior exposure to antibiotics.
 Approximately 83,000 of the patients with C. difficile had at least one recurrence, and 29,000 died of the initial diagnosis within 30 days.
 Antibiotic misuse increases patient risk for C. difficile infections.
 More than half of the patients hospitalized will get an antibiotic during their hospitalization, and 30% to 50% of antibiotics prescribed are unnecessary or incorrect.
 According to CDC estimates, up to $3.8 billion in medical costs could be saved over 5 years.

 C. difficile colonizes in the large intestine of humans.
 Healthy adults with adequate immune response become asymptomatic carriers of the disease.
 Neonates also have a high rate of asymptomatic carrier rate, owing to lack of intestinal receptors for C. difficile.
 Use of antibiotics alters the microbial flora of the large intestine, rendering it susceptible to infection by C. difficile, and the transmission of the disease occurs through the fecal-oral route.
-Diarrhea and colitis, the hallmark features of C. difficile infection, are caused by clostridial glucosylation exotoxins, toxin A (TcdA) which is enterotoxic, and toxin B (TcdB) which is cytotoxic.
+Diarrhea and colitis, the hallmark features of C. difficile infection, are caused by clostridial glycosylation exotoxins, toxin A (TcdA) which is enterotoxin, and toxin B (TcdB) which is cytotoxic.
 A few pathological strains produce an additional toxin known as a binary toxin, the role of which is not elucidated.
 Toxin A has a carbohydrate receptor binding site that facilitates the intracellular transport of both toxin A, and toxin B. After becoming intracellular, both the toxins cause inactivation of pathways mediated by the Rho family of proteins, resulting in damage of colonocytes, disruption of intercellular tight junctions, and colitis.
-Toxin A causes direct activation of neutrophils while both toxin A and toxin B are involved in the chemotaxis of neutrophils.
+Toxin-A causes direct activation of neutrophils while both toxin A and toxin B are involved in the chemotaxis of neutrophils.

 Patients with new-onset 3 or more loose or unformed stools in 24 hours with no obvious other etiology should be checked for testing for C. difficile infection.
-Stool examination for C. difficile toxins or toxigenic C. difficile bacillus is the commonly employed diagnostic test used to diagnose C. difficile infection.
+Stool examination for C. difficile toxins or toxigenic C. difficile bacillus is the commonly used diagnostic test used to diagnose C. difficile infection.
 Several techniques such as polymerase chain reaction (PCR), enzyme immune assays for C. difficile toxin A, toxin B, and glutamate dehydrogenase (GDH), cell culture cytotoxic assay, and selective anaerobic culture can be used in making the diagnosis.
-Studies showed that diagnostic approaches that use PCR either as a single step diagnostic approach or as a part of multistep approach have the highest rates of sensitivity and specificity regarding diagnosing C. difficile.
+Studies showed that diagnostic approaches that use PCR either as a single step diagnostic approach or as a part of a multistep approach have the highest rates of sensitivity and specificity regarding diagnosing C. difficile.
 Additional diagnostic tests such as radiographic imaging of abdomen and pelvis or lower gastrointestinal endoscopy are used in certain instances when patients develop fulminant colitis or alternative diagnoses are suspected.
-Infectious Diseases Society of America (IDSA) recommends a stool toxin test as part of a multistep algorithm (GDH plus toxin, GDH plus toxin, arbitrated by nucleic acid amplification test, or NAAT plus toxin).
+Infectious Diseases Society of America (IDSA) recommends a stool toxin test as part of a multi-step algorithm (GDH plus toxin, GDH plus toxin, arbitrated by nucleic acid amplification test, or NAAT plus toxin).
 It is not recommended to repeat testing within 7 days during the same episode or perform the test in asymptomatic patients.

-As per new IDSA guidelines, an initial nonsevere C. difficile infection episode in adults can be treated with vancomycin 125 mg orally 4 times/day or fidaxomicin 200 mg twice a day for 10 days.
+As per new IDSA guidelines, an initial non-severe C. difficile infection episode in adults can be treated with vancomycin 125 mg orally 4 times/day or fidaxomicin 200 mg twice a day for 10 days.

 Severe C. difficile infection is defined as a white blood cell count greater than 15,000 cells/microL, serum albumin less than 3 g/dL, and a serum creatinine level greater than 1.5 times the premorbid level.
-A severe initial episode can be treated with the same dosage of vancomycin or fidaxomicin as in initial nonsevere C. difficile infection.
+A severe initial episode can be treated with the same dosage of vancomycin or fidaxomicin as in initial non-severe C. difficile infection.

 For an initial fulminant episode with hypotension, shock, ileus, or megacolon, the treatment is vancomycin 500 mg, 4 times/ day orally or by NG tube.
-If ileus is present, rectal vancomycin enema (500 mg in 100 mL normal saline per rectum 4 times/day) can be used.
+If ileus is present, rectal vancomycin enema (500 mg in 100 ml normal saline per rectum 4 times/day) can be used.
 Intravenous metronidazole 500 mg, 3 times daily can be added with oral or rectal vancomycin.
 Surgical intervention such as subtotal colectomy with preservation of the rectum may be required in certain patients who develop fulminant colitis leading to complications such as toxic megacolon, intestinal perforation, and necrotizing colitis.